 However, depending on what pre-existing condition you have, you can always find an insurance company that will provide affordable burial insurance coverage.

 Every life insurance company will assess your health to determine your level of risk.

 The good news is, there is no medical exam needed to qualify for burial insurance.
-The companies will look at three things for you to be eligible for a plan with instant coverage.
+The companies will look at three things to qualify for a plan with first-day coverage.

 - Your answers to the health questions